 The degree of risk in the workplace is determined by evaluating probability, severity, and exposure.
 You can find more on this topic in Online Course 704, Hazard Analysis and Control.
 For instance, in many situations like construction sites, logging operations, and some types of manufacturing, safety committees find it wise to meet more often than once a month.

 Absolutely!
 Best practices suggests that it's most effective if the safety committee conducts a meeting immediately after the inspection to:

-Throughout my years of training, I occasionally hear confusion about what constitutes a safety meeting and safety committee meeting.
+We occasionally hear confusion about what constitutes a safety meeting vs a safety committee meeting.
 There is a difference: